 2200 N. Sheffield Avenue, Chicago

-In addition to two stages of music, more than 100 of the neighborhood's lush residential gardens will be open for the public to explore.
+In addition to live music, more than 100 of the neighborhood's lush residential gardens will be open for the public to explore.
 There are both self-guided garden tours, and guided architecture tours.
-The weekend also includes food and, for children and families, the Kids' Corner with entertainment and activities. $7-$10 suggested donation for garden/architecture tours; $7 suggested gate donation for the fest alone.
+The weekend also includes food and, for children and families, the Kids' Corner with entertainment and activities.
+Admission to Kids' Corner is free, but attractions are fee-based.
 Kids 12 and under are free/not asked for a donation.
-Noon-10:00 p.m. both days
+Noon-10:00 p.m. both days.

 50th Anniversary Sugar Grove

 Volunteer Park, 85 S. Main St, Sugar Grove

 This festival features a carnival with fun and thrills for all ages, live music, a 5k Walk, Corn Boil Cooking Challenge, Medallion Hunt and more.
 The Carnival runs all four days and requires additional ticket purchase.

 North Lincoln Avenue between Fullerton & Wrightwood, Chicago